 granulometry of an powdered activated carbon ( PAC )

-Dry the carbon for 4 hours at 120°C. Precisely weigh out approximately 10 g of carbon and place on the first screen (125 mm).
-Having wetted the screen, pass the screen under a moderate pressure output from a water tap, washing the carbon that remains on the screen.
-This task is carried out over a white enamelled pot and the wash is continued until no more carbon is seen to be passing through the screen.
-Then place the screen in an oven for 4 hours at 120°C to dry it out.
-Weigh what remains on the screen.
-Use the difference in relation to the initial figure recorded, to calculate the amount of carbon that has passed through the screen.
+Dry a sample of powdered activated carbon for 4 hours at 120 °C. Precisely weigh 10g and place on a first screen (125 µm).
+Pass the screen under a stream of water flowing at a moderate pressure to wash the carbon that remains on the screen.
+This task is conducted over a white enamelled container and the wash is pursued until no more carbon passes through the screen.
+Then place the screen in an oven for 4 hours at 120°C. Weigh the screen remains.
+Use the difference in relation to the initial figure recorded to calculate the amount of activated carbon that has passed through the screen.
 Express this ratio as a percentage.

 adsorption isotherm = Freudlich isotherm

-The adsorption capacity of an activated carbon compared with a given pollutant can be estimated using an adsorption isotherm.
+The adsorption capacity of an activated carbon can be estimated for a given pollutant using an adsorption isotherm.

-The Freudlich mode (see adsorption) establishes the relationship between the mass of pollutant held back per unit of mass of carbon
+The Freundlich model (see adsorption) establishes the relationship between the weight of pollutant absorbed per unit weight of carbon

-and the pollutant’s concentration in an aqueous phase in a state of equilibrium Ce with the carbon.
+and the aqueous concentration Ce of pollutant at equilibrium with the activated carbon.

-- a carbon’s maximum adsorption capacity that can be used to estimate the maximum mass of a pollutant held back in a state of equilibrium per unit of mass of carbon, for a concentration of pollutant in an aqueous phase that is equal to the original concentration of the pollution introduced:
+- the maximum adsorption capacity that can be used to estimate the maximum weight of pollutant adsorbed at equilibrium per unit weight of carbon.
+This maximum adsorption capacity is valid for an aqueous pollutant concentration equal to the initial concentration of the pollution;

-- a pollutant’s adsorption index (Q10) defined as the mass of pollution held back per unit of mass of adsorbent for a pollutant concentration equal to one tenth of the pollutant’s original concentration.
-This index is used to estimate the adsorption capacity of carbon under mean conditions that are closer to the normal operation of carbon in a fixed bed system.
+- the adsorption index (Q10) for a specific pollutant is defined as the weight of pollution adsorbed per unit weight of activated carbon for an aqueous concentration of pollutant equal to one tenth of the pollutant initial concentration.
+This index is used to estimate the adsorption capacity of activated carbon under average conditions that are closer to the normal operation of the carbon in a fixed bed system.

-If these capacities, indices, are to be used as the basis for comparing different suppliers and/or reception methods applicable to activated carbon, agreement must first be reached with the various suppliers on a very precise method of operation.
+If these capacities and indices are used as basis to compare different suppliers and/or reception methods for activated carbon an agreement should be reached first with the various suppliers on a very precise method of operation.

 plotting an isotherm

-- add 1 litre of water containing the pollutant whose removal is under examination. (comment: if we are dealing with a volatile pollutant, the flasks must be filled up to the brim in order to avoid losing any mass through volatilisation);
+- add 1 liter of water containing the pollutant that is under investigation. (note: when dealing with a volatile pollutant, the flasks should be filled to the brim to avoid losing any amount by volatility);

 - when studying a naturally polluted water, add the water as provided;

-- when studying a made-up water, as a rule, 1 mg of the pollutant under test must be injected into each flask; this applies to a study designed to appraise the potabilisation of water (comment: the same applies to IWW, adding 10 – 100 – 1 000 mg per flask depending on the case simulated);
+- when studying a simulated water, as a rule 1mg of the pollutant tested should be injected into each flask.
+This applies to studies designed to assess the potability of water (note: the same applies to industrial WW but adding 10 – 100 – 1,000 mg per flask depending on the waste being simulated);

 - reduce the carbon under examination to a powder by crushing it in a mortar and dry-sieving it through a 40 µm screen.
 Collect the particles that have passed through the screen;